-Our business relies on residential new construction activity, and to a lesser extent on residential repair/remodel and commercial construction activity, all of which are cyclical.
+Our business relies on residential new construction activity, and to a lesser extent on residential repair/remodel, commercial construction activity, and industrial manufacturing activity, all of which are cyclical.

 Demand for our services is cyclical and highly sensitive to general macroeconomic and local economic conditions over which we have no control.
 Macroeconomic and local economic conditions, including consumer confidence levels, fluctuations in home prices, unemployment and underemployment levels, income and wage growth, student loan debt, household formation rates, mortgage tax deduction limits, the age and volume of the housing stock, the availability of home equity loans and mortgages and the interest rates for such loans, and other factors, affect consumers' discretionary spending on both residential new construction projects and residential repair/remodel activity.
 The commercial construction market is affected by macroeconomic and local economic factors such as interest rates, credit availability for commercial construction projects, material costs, employment rates, and vacancy and absorption rates.
+The industrial construction market is affected by macroeconomic factors such as economic expansion, import and export activity, cost of financing, technological advances, demand for products and services, and manufacturing capacity.
 Changes or uncertainty regarding these and similar factors could adversely affect our results of operations and our financial position.